dfds/terraform-reconciler/captains-log.md

 '
 ## Problems

-How do we get Terreform to pick up a desired state from s3.
+How do we get Terraform to pick up a desired state from s3.

 Do we have to have a state per resource.
 - Make a diff on the input file

-Trigger:
+We need a data resource for a s3 object.

 ## Notes